Abayomiokojie/stroke-prediction/README.md

-# stroke-prediction
+# Stroke Risk Stratification: Identifying Vulnerable Individuals through Data Visualization.
 Predicting the occurence of stroke in individuals using demographic and health-related factors

+### Type of project: Data Storytelling and Visualization Project.

-## GITHUB REPO:
+## GitHub Repo:
 https://github.com/Abayomiokojie/stroke-prediction.git

-### Data Science Project Notebook:

 ### Expectations for Week 1
 After Week 1, you will be evaluated on your project's README file.
-By this point, it must include a detailed project proposal.
-This should include the business motivation for your project, the dataset you have chosen to use, and any risks or unknowns you have identified.
+By this point, it must include a
+- detailed project proposal.
+- business motivation for your project,
+- the dataset you have chosen to use,
+-  any risks or unknowns you have identified.

 ## Data Science Institute- Cohort 7- Team DS3 - Final Project